top of page

 There are many different ideas and opinions about God in the world.
 A per-son's image of God depends very much on how he is shaped.
 From birth we are under the influence of education, the media and school, which shapes our thinking.

 In addition, there are the numerous reli-gions of this world, in which one or more "dieties" are worshiped.
-There are people who believe in the supernatural, but for whom God is just an impersonal force in the universe.
-Some religions teach that God is a part of nature as well as of every human being.
-For still others, God is just a name in a dusty book....
+There are people who believe in the supernatural, but for whom God is just an impersonal "higher power."
+Some religions teach that God is nature or that God is in us hu-mans.
+For still others, God is nothing more than a name in a dusty book....

 Many people have a negative attitude towards God.
 Reasons for this are, on the one hand, painful experiences that are associated with pain and disappoint-ment and which make some doubt God's love and justice.
 The church, too, with its murky past that some associate with God, has been a major contributor to the wrong image people have of God today (See: God and church).